Naveena87/Naveena87/README.md

 - 👋 Hi, I’m @Naveena87
-- 👀 I’m interested in PLSQL DEVELOPER
+- 👀 I’m interested in DEVOPS ENGINEER
-- 🌱 I’m currently learning PLSQL
+- 🌱 I’m currently learning DEVOPS
 - 💞️ I’m looking to collaborate on any company
 - 📫 How to reach me duvvuru.naveena@gmail.com